puiu91/MultiSelectLite/README.md

 * dropdown is toggled when user clicks MultiSelectLite element

 **Notes and Gotchas**
-* you may need to change the height of the dropdown items list in CSS under the tag ```ul#MultiSelectLite-Dropdown ```.
-By default, the height is set to 300px, but if you have only a few options it is better to set the height to auto
+* by default, the dropdown items list is set to a height of 300px, but if you have only a few options it is better to set the height to auto - you can make the change in the CSS ```ul#MultiSelectLite-Dropdown ```

 ## Browser Support
 IE9+ and all modern browsers.
 Not tested on mobile devices.